2022-23 Residence Life Handbook

 ROOM AND BOARD REFUND POLICIES: If the student leaves the residence hall during the first 8 business days of the term, room and board fees will be prorated and refunded to the day of departure.
 Residents who leave the residence halls on the ninth-class day and beyond are entitled to no refund and will be responsible for the cost of the entire term.

-Residents may entertain friends in their rooms during visiting hours.
+VISITING HOURS AND GUESTS: Residents may entertain friends in their rooms during visiting hours.
 Those visiting hours are between 10 a.m. and 12 Midnight.
 Only resident students and registered guests are permitted in the residence hall after 12 Midnight.
 All other visitors must leave the residence hall, including lounges, at that time.
-Roommates must agree with guests.
+Roommates must agree when hosting guests.
 Please respect each other's spaces and belongings.

 Students must register their overnight guests via the “Guest Registry” form located on the housing portal (eRezLife).
 Overnight guests need to be registered if they are present in the building between 12 midnight and 10:00 a.m.
 For Monday-Thursday night guests, the registry form must be completed at least 48 hours in advance.
 For weekend (Friday-Sunday nights) guests, the registry form must be submitted by 11:59 p.m.
 Wednesday before the weekend.
 The consent of the roommate(s) is required.
-If the guest is to use the bed of another student, permission from this student must be obtained and presented to the Residence Hall Supervisor in advance.
+If the guest is to use the bed of another student, permission from this student must be obtained and presented to the residence hall supervisor in advance.
 A resident is allowed 6 overnight stays per month.
-Longer stays must be approved by the Residence Hall Supervisor and the guest will be charged $50.00 per night.
-A resident must obtain permission from the Residence Hall Supervisor if they wish to house more than one overnight guest.
+Longer stays must be approved by the residence hall supervisor and the guest will be charged $50.00 per night.
+A resident must obtain permission from the residence hall supervisor if they wish to house more than one overnight guest.

 Residents are responsible for the conduct of their guests.
-Guests are expected to observe the same college and residence hall policies as the residents.
+Guests are expected to follow the same college and residence hall policies as the residents.
 Therefore, the fines/damages of the guests will be assessed to the residence hall student.
 In the event of an emergency, it is crucial that the residence hall staff can identify all students, including those who have guests.
 That is why it is very important that students fill out the registry for their guests, so we know who is in the building in the event of an emergency.

 Residents will be assessed $50.00 for each unregistered guest per night.